webmastertoscanatrading/nixos_tt/README.md

 To update the system, navigate to the dotfile directory and run `nix flake update` This command will upate the .lock files so that all the switch command will use the updates packages versions.
 To actual update the system run `sudo nixos-rebuild switch --flake .`
 To update the user config use `home-manager switch --flake .`

+## Maintenance

+With the following command:
+`sudo nix-collect-garbage -d`
+Ol generations shoul be deleted, only the last one.
+To check:
+`sudo nix-env -p /nix/var/nix/profiles/system --list-generations` the command should lists exactly 1 configuration if done after the delete old gen command.